-In 1993, the Yale DRC initiated its Enrichment Program and almost immediately we leveraged the grant to supplement the program with donations from corporations and private sources, thereby allowing us to greatly expand its scope and quality.In the second year, we sponsored our first annual DRC Symposium, initiated DRC-sponsored lectureships in immunobiology, had the first annual retreat, and received a Pfizer Visiting Scientist Award.
-In subsequent years, we initiated diabetes-related lectureships in other basic science departments (e.g. Cell Biology and the Biology Department at the College), we have sponsored lectures in Vascular Biology and Transplantation, and sponsored a symposium on brain glucose sensing that led to the formation of a research club to promote collaborative research.
-We have successfully competed for six Pfizer Visiting Lecturers and have incorporated several lectureships, including the Peters, Bondy and Baxter Visiting Professors into the Program.
+In 1993, the DRC initiated its Enrichment Program and soon after leveraged the DRC grant to supplement the program with donations from private sources, thereby allowing us to greatly expand its scope and quality.In the second year, we sponsored our first annual DRC Symposium, initiated DRC-sponsored lectures in other departments, had the first annual retreat, and received funds to establish a Visiting Scientist Award.
+Finally, we have incorporated several Medical School Lectureships, namely the Peters, Baxter, and Broadus Visiting Professors (past leaders in endocrinology and metabolism) into the DRC Program by extending the visit of these visiting scientists for an additional day to promote research interactions with Yale DRC members.

 The DRC Enrichment Program has had an enormous impact on diabetes research at Yale by allowing us to greatly expand the number of visiting scientists in areas related to diabetes.
 Prior to funding of the DRC only a minority of the speakers at the weekly research seminar focused on Diabetes and Endocrinology came from outside of Yale.
 Currently, most of the speakers are visiting scientists, thereby markedly increasing the exposure of our faculty and trainees to new concepts and information.
 The Diabetes Symposium or Research Day has attracted faculty and trainees from throughout Yale as well as endocrinologists throughout the state (attendance is ~150).
 These highly successful events have brought increased visibility to the DRC.
 Our support of lectureships within basic science departments has been, and we believe in the future will continue to be, critical for the growth and diversification of the Center.
 The success of this initiative is best seen in Immunobiology where the program has been in place the longest.
-By exposing a strong group of basic scientists to diabetes through this lecture series, we have stimulated interest in diabetes-related research among faculty with little prior interest in diabetes, interested postdoctoral fellows to pursue projects related to diabetes (e.g. Drs.
-Mora, Li and Green), encouraged several DRC pilot projects, and stimulated the Section to develop a new program in Human Translational Immunology focused on type 1 diabetes prevention.
+By exposing a strong group of basic scientists to diabetes through this lecture series, we have stimulated interest in diabetes-related research among faculty with little prior interest in diabetes, interested postdoctoral fellows to pursue projects related to diabetes encouraged several DRC pilot projects, and stimulated the Section to develop a new program in Human Translational Immunology focused on type 1 diabetes prevention.
 The goal is to encourage interactions between basic and clinical scientists working in areas related to diabetes, a historical strength of Yale.
 Finally, our DRC retreat has served as a vehicle for DRC members to present their research.
 The focus is primarily on research of junior faculty and the principal benefit has been to increase collaborations and to provide scientific criticism.